Heirloom-Inheritance-Protocol/ethereum-heritage-inheritance-protocol/README.md

 ## Short Term

-- Deploy to mainnet and expand across multiple L2s.
-- Integrate with EAS so other protocols can reuse inheritance lineage permissionlessly.
+- Integrate with EAS so other protocols/organizations can reuse inheritance lineage permissionlessly.

 ## Medium Term